usgs/geomag-algorithms/docs/algorithms/SqDist.md

 ## Exponential Smoothing

-Real time decomposition of geomagnetic time series into SV, SQ, and DIST should explicitly acknowledge and address time-causal nature of real time observations.
+Real time decomposition of geomagnetic time series into SV, SQ, and DIST should explicitly acknowledge and address the time-causal nature of real time observations.
 To this end, we employ a form of exponential smoothing, with "seasonal" adjustments, that updates estimates of SV and SQ based only on past observations, weighting older observations less and less as time passes.
 In